 To add an Actor to a Stage in a Broadway flow:

-Note that you can add a call to an inner flow by switching the radio button from Actor to Flow in the popup screen and selecting a flow from it.
-An InnerFlow Actor is then added to the flow and it includes the selected flow.
+Note that you can add a call to an inner flow by switching the radio button from Actors to Flows at the top-right of the pop-up window.
+Select a flow and click Submit.
+At that point, the InnerFlow Actor, whose aim is to execute the Broadway flow that it encapsulates, is added to the stage.
 Click for more information about Inner Flows.

-A flow can be packaged and then reused as an inner flow in another flow.
+A flow can be encapsulated and then reused as an inner flow in another flow.
 For example, an inner flow that handles errors.
-This is an excellent solution for reusing business logic and for avoiding complex flows with many steps.
+This is an excellent solution for reusing business logic and for avoiding complex flows that include many steps.

 To save a flow as an Actor, click Actions > Save as Actor in the Main menu of the Broadway flow window.